romlogic/google-cloud-java/README.md

 Clients in this repository use either HTTP or gRPC for the transport layer.
 The README of each client documents the transport layer the client uses.

-For HTTP clients, a proxy can be configured by using `http.proxyHost` and related system properties as documented by
+For HTTP clients, configure a proxy by using `http.proxyHost` and related system properties as documented by
 [Java Networking and Proxies](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html).

-For gRPC clients, a proxy can be configured by using the `GRPC_PROXY_EXP` environment variable as documented by the gRPC [release notes](https://github.com/grpc/grpc-java/releases/tag/v1.0.3).
+For gRPC clients, configure a proxy by using the `GRPC_PROXY_EXP` environment variable as documented by the gRPC [release notes](https://github.com/grpc/grpc-java/releases/tag/v1.0.3).
 Please note that gRPC proxy support is currently experimental.